chalatz/tours/pages/tours/guided/natural-attractions.md

 summary:
   paragraphs:
   - You can experience the great outdoors by touring Rhodes Island.
-Smouldering with raw, natural beauty, the tour will take you through the blue sea waters, the cool breeze, and the atmospheric corridors of this enchanting island.
+Smouldering with raw, natural beauty, This tour will take you past the blue waters of the sea and into the cool breezes and atmospheric corridors of this enchanting island.
 You’ll get a chance to immerse yourself in nature like never before.
 overview:
   items:
   - title: We drive via the East Coastal Road